thalient-ai/zotero-scripts/README.md

 This JavaScript script allows users to bulk edit records in Zotero by providing an easy-to-use prompt system to search and replace field values across multiple selected items.
 It supports a wide range of fields and ensures that the editing process is intuitive and user-friendly.

+The script has been tested in Zotero v7.

 This project builds on [Schoeneh's](https://github.com/Schoeneh) Zotero Search and Replace script.

 ## Features